 When you register online, you will provide us with information about each child you sign up – name, age, and any allergies or other special information you’d like us to know about them.
 After your registration is complete, you will receive an email confirmation with a link to an online waiver for you to complete prior to the start of camp for each child you signed up.
 If you do not receive an email confirmation after registering or have any difficulty completing the waiver, please email email@example.com.

 Day Camp Routine

-If your child prefers to focus only on surfing, you may be more interested in our private surfing lessons.
+If your child prefers to focus only on surfing and wants a more one-on-one experience, you may be more interested in our surfing lessons.
 Our surf instructors love teaching kids and families to ride waves on Lake Michigan!
 Click here to learn more about surfing lessons.

 Yes, all kids wear life jackets when stand-up paddleboarding, as required by the US Coast Guard.
 Life jackets are not required for water activities other than paddleboarding, but we are happy to keep your child in a life jacket for all water activities if you prefer.
 We have life jackets for campers to wear, but we encourage you to bring your own US Coast Guard-approved life jacket if your child has a life jacket they already are comfortable wearing.

 You are more than welcome to drop your child off and come back at pick-up time – the kids are in good hands!

 If you'd like to stay at the beach during camp, we encourage you to choose an area where you are not as visible to your child, and to talk with your child about staying with the instructors - not parents - during camp time.
 For safety reasons, our instructors need to keep the kids grouped together and accounted for at all times, and when a child leaves the group to see a parent, it can interfere with our head count.